jdunmire/jekyllPlay/README.md

 list](https://github.com/jekyll/jekyll/wiki/Themes) at
 [GitHub](https://github.com) as the starting point and selected the following for further consideration.

-I am looking for a style to support a large project that will have several parts: hardware design and documentation, firmware, infrastructure software, and blog to keep track of what I've worked on.
-Feedback and comments may become part of the project- it would be great if I could interest others in the end product.

 ### [Incorporated](http://incorporated.sendtoinc.com/)
 Pretty and eye-catching, but the top block is a sea of buttons.
 No clear